ArismitaM/Zense-Project/README.md

 ## 📈 Further Improvements
 - This project will yield better results if the machine can train longer on more powerful computers (instead of on my machine which has limited capability) and have satellite images available of the Indian subcontinent.
 - The path tracking part of the project can be extended to gait recognition.
-It is easy of disguise someone but hard to change the way a person walks.
+It is easy to disguise someone but hard to change the way a person walks.
 This will help to alert and detect specific people in disguise.

 ## Demo video